City of Hope (1991 film): Plot

-Nick's involvement in the botched robbery is revealed by Carl, who blackmails Joe into agreeing to allow one of Carl's henchmen to flood and deliberately set a fire in Rinaldi's slum (so that it may be cleared for the mayor's project) in exchange for the police dropping Nick from their warrant lists.
-Joe's relationship with Nick also takes a sour turn when Nick learns that his older brother, who Nick has been in the shadow of his whole life, was deployed to Vietnam as an alternative to prison for injuring a young woman as a result of a DUI while joyriding.
-Elsewhere, community organizers rope Wynn into defending the stories of the boys that attacked the jogger.
-Realizing that the accused pedophile is one of his old college professor coworkers, Wynn visits him privately to encourage the man to drop the charges, arguing that if he goes public, the accusations of pedophilia will remain linked to his name.
+Carl later reveals Nick's involvement in the botched robbery to Joe, promising that he will get the police to drop Nick's arrest warrant if Joe will allow one of Carl's henchmen to set fire to the abandoned apartment building.
+Joe's relationship with Nick also takes a sour turn when Nick learns that his older brother, who died in Vietnam, was deployed there as an alternative to prison for injuring a young woman as a result of a DUI while joyriding.

+Community organizers rope Wynn into defending the stories of the boys that attacked the jogger.
+Wynn realizes that the accused pedophile is one of his old college professors, and visits him privately to encourage him to drop the charges as they will be linked to his name if he goes public.
 Carl's henchman torches Joe's apartment building, but Joe quickly realizes that the plan has gone awry as a young Hispanic woman and her baby, squatting in a part of the building thought by Joe to be abandoned, perish in the blaze.
 Wynn visits Desmond, one of the young boys involved in the jogger attack, and learns that the boys were lying.
 However, before he can act, the black community center reports that the professor agreed to drop the charges against the boys.

 Wynn, now fully embracing the city's ethos, leads a contingent of the black and Hispanic communities to disrupt a fundraising dinner for the mayor.
-Desmond visits the home of the professor that the boys attacked, claiming he saw his address in the police report.
+Desmond, one of the boys from the park, visits the home of the professor they attacked, claiming he saw his address in the police report.
 The professor initially brushes him away, but Desmond apologizes for what happened and asks if he can accompany the man on a run, discovering that he is a professor of urban relations.

 Nick runs into a drunken Rizzo, who confronts Nick, shooting at him after the two men get into a scuffle.
 Rizzo's old patrol partner picks him up, and the new trainee, a Hispanic man, inquires whether Rizzo's gun is legal.
 After the new officer refuses to overlook Rizzo's illegal conduct, Rizzo grows angry as the car drives off.
 Joe finds Nick in the new property development, severely wounded.
 Joe calls for help, but the only person who hears his cries is Asteroid, who repeats them frantically to an empty street.